quickapps/docs/eng/developers/modules.md

             hidden:true
         ....

-If you set `hidden:true` the leaf (controller or method) will not display on the tree.
+If you set `hidden:true` the leaf (controller or method) will not be displayed in the tree.

 Creating permissions presets
 ----------------------------

-Some times overwriting controller's name and method names is not enough.
-Some times the permissions tree may become difficult to understand when your module has to many controllers, or to many methods on its controllers.
+Sometimes overwriting the controllers name and method names is not enough.
+Sometimes the permissions tree may become difficult to understand when your module has too many controllers, or too many methods on its controllers.
-To solve this QuickApps allows you to create permissions presets.
+To solve this, QuickApps allows you to create permissions presets.
 A preset is a collection of methods from one or many controllers.

     Preset:
         administer_blocks: